bdmeter/work/content/blog/2021/02/2021-02-14-latest-sello-oil-price-in-the-united-states-feb-14-2021/index.md

   - "usa"
 ---

+## Sello oil Price in the United States Feb 14, 2021

 | **As of 2/14/21** | **Heating Oil** | **Blend** | **Kerosene** | **Dyed ULSD (Off-Road)** |
 | --- | --- | --- | --- | --- |
 | **100 Gallon Minimum** | **2.23** | **2.53** | **2.83** | **2.23** |